Semisimple characters for inner froms I: GL_n(D): Bruhat--Tits buildings and Embeddings

 \subsection{Embedding types}

-The embeddings of buildings~$j_E$ from subsection~\ref{subsecBuidlings} can be used to classify conjugacy classes of pairs $(E,\Lambda)$ consisting of a finite field extension of~$F$ in~$A$ and a lattice sequence~$\Lambda$ normalized by~$E^\times$.
-Such a pair is called embedding in analogy to the pairs~$(E,\mf{a})$ introduced and studied in~\cite{broussousGrabitz:00}.
+The embeddings of buildings~$j_E$ from \S\ref{subsecBuidlings} can be used to classify conjugacy classes of pairs $(E,\Lambda)$ consisting of a finite field extension of~$F$ in~$A$ and a lattice sequence~$\Lambda$ normalized by~$E^\times$.
+Such a pair is called \emph{embedding in~$A$} in analogy to the pairs~$(E,\mf{a})$ introduced and studied in~\cite{broussousGrabitz:00}.
 Let~$E_D|F$ be the unramified sub-extension of~$E|F$ whose degree is the greatest common divisor of~$d$ and~$f(E|F)$.
-Then two embeddings~$(E,\Lambda)$ and~$(E',\Lambda')$, of~$\End_D(V)$ and~$\End_D(V')$, respectively, are called {\it equivalent} if the field extensions~$E_D|F$ and~$E'_D|F$ are conjugate by a~$D$-isomorphism~$g$ from~$V$ to~$V'$ such that~$g\Lambda$ is equal to~$\Lambda'$ up to translation of~$\bbZ$.
+Then two embeddings~$(E,\Lambda)$ and~$(E',\Lambda')$ in~$\End_D(V)$ and~$\End_D(V')$, respectively, are called {\it equivalent} if the field extensions~$E_D|F$ and~$E'_D|F$ are conjugate by a~$D$-isomorphism~$g$ from~$V$ to~$V'$ such that~$g\Lambda$ is equal to~$\Lambda'$ up to integral translation.
 The equivalence classes are called (Broussous-Grabitz) {\it embedding types}.